 Our study focused on the process by which words are formed from vocal imitation, and future research remains to determine the full scope of vocal imitation as a source of vocabulary in spoken languages.
 Although some have estimated the number of imitative words to be small (Crystal 1987; Newmeyer 1992), increasing evidence from across disparate languages shows that vocal imitation is, in fact, a widespread source of vocabulary.
 Cross-linguistic surveys indicate that onomatopoeia--imitative words used to represent sounds--are a universal lexical category found across the world's languages (Dingemanse 2012).
 Even English, a language that has been characterized as relatively limited in iconic vocabulary (G. Vigliocco, Perniss, and Vinson 2014), is documented to have hundreds of words for human and animal vocalizations and various kinds of environmental sounds (Rhodes 1994; Sobkowiak 1990).
 In addition to words that are directly imitative of sounds, many languages also contain semantically broader inventories of ideophones.
 These words comprise a grammatically and phonologically distinct class of words that are used to express various sensory-rich meanings, such as qualities related to manner of motion, visual properties, textures and touch, inner feelings and cognitive states (Dingemanse 2012; Nuckolls 1999; Voeltz and Kilian-Hatz 2001).
 Notably, these words are often recognized by native speakers to bear a degree of resemblance to their meaning, an intuition that is confirmed by experiments with naïve listeners (Dingemanse, Schuerman, and Reinisch 2016).

 Therefore, if we are to understand the ongoing evolution of spoken languages, it is critical to examine how words are formed from vocal imitation.
 Here we show that the transition from imitation to word does not require deliberation or guidance: the mere act of repeated imitation can drive vocalizations to become more word-like in both form and function.
 Notably, as onomatopoeia and ideophones of natural languages maintain a resemblance to the quality they represent, so did our vocal imitations retain a resemblance to the original sound that inspired them.
-Altogether, our findings suggest how words might be created simply by repeating an imitation of a sound.
+Altogether, our findings suggest how words might be created simply by repeating an imitation of an environmental sound.

 Methods